 Randy Tarpy (CPA) of Sickler, Tarpy & Associates

-Also, we will be needing help with the demolition and building processes — Thanks so far to Jaimee, and Melissa and Mike for helping us do demolition in the space!!
+For the demolition and building processes thanks so far to Jaimee, and Melissa and Mike for helping us do demolition in the space!!
 Yay!

-Denny Lee Roach (Lynn Anne’s husband), of course, is our main man when it comes to making this dream come true, helping with all the things — the vision, engineering, demolition and the building, and is truly OUR HERO.
+Denny Lee Roach (Lynn Anne’s husband), of course, was our main man helping with all the things — the vision, engineering, demolition and the building, and is truly OUR HERO.

 If you would like to help out, contact us here — hello@arterypa.net